Acer Aspire One: Specifications

+756: Intel Celeron 877 or Pentium B987; Windows 7/Linpus Linux/Windows 8; 320/500 GB; 2/4 GB, can accept up to 16 GB; 4 cell 37 Wh; EU?

-An Acer AOD model (10.1" screen) product comparison guide, in the form of a spreadsheet file download, is available from increa.com.
+An Acer AOD model (10.1" screen) product comparison guide, in the form of a spreadsheet file download, was available from increa.com.

 Additional hardware

-Since November 2008 the 3G-enabled model Aspire One A150X-3G is available in Europe, while models with 3G modems began shipping in the United Kingdom in December of the same year and were denoted by the letter G in their model number.
-The first generation Aspire One webcam is an Acer Labs International M5608 camera controller with attached 0.3 MP SuYin or 1.3 MP LiteOn CMOS sensor.
+From November 2008 the 3G-enabled model Aspire One A150X-3G was available in Europe, while models with 3G modems began shipping in the United Kingdom in December of the same year and were denoted by the letter G in their model number.
+The first generation Aspire One webcam was an Acer Labs International M5608 camera controller with attached 0.3 MP SuYin or 1.3 MP LiteOn CMOS sensor.

-Some models of the Aspire One use an Intel 945GSE chipset which only supports 2 GB of RAM.
+Some models of the Aspire One used an Intel 945GSE chipset which only supported 2 GB of RAM.
 Installing memory modules larger than 2 GB has caused the Aspire to fail the power-on self-test.
-Model 522, featuring the AMD Fusion C-50 chip, has been reported to work with 4 GB installed (although the included Windows 7 Starter edition has an artificially imposed 2 GB limit).
+Model 522, featuring the AMD Fusion C-50 chip, was reported to work with 4 GB installed (although the included Windows 7 Starter edition had an artificially imposed 2 GB limit).

 AO751h (751h) (ZA3)

-The AO751h has the larger 11.6" screen with an LED backlit display and a 1366x768 native resolution.
-It includes a 1 GB/667 MHz DDR2 533 MHz SDRAM memory option (2 GB being the maximum), a 160 GB HDD option, Bluetooth option, Intel northbridge US15W, and an OS option for Windows Vista Home Basic edition or Windows XP Media Center Edition.
-All AO751h units are powered by an Intel Atom Z520 processor running at 1330 MHz (or 1240 MHz in first version).
-The US15W system controller incorporates a GMA500 video core.
-The AO751h has a dual power (AC/DC) option.
-The six cell battery provides the working time of about 8 hours.
-Besides the mentioned specifications of the AO751h it supports 10/100 Mbit/s Ethernet interface, 802.11g Wi-Fi card Atheros, Bluetooth 2.1, standard VGA-out jack, 3 USB 2.0 ports, a Memory Card reader 5:1 (xD-Picture Card, SD card), as well as Microphone In jack 3.5 mm (1/8" Mini), Headphone Out jack 3.5 mm (1/8" Mini).
-One of the cons is the relatively small TouchPad and mouse buttons.
+The AO751h had the larger 11.6" screen with an LED backlit display and a 1366x768 native resolution.
+It included a 1GB/667MHz DDR2 533 MHz SDRAM memory option (2 GB being the maximum), a 160 GB HDD option, Bluetooth option, Intel northbridge US15W, and an OS option for Windows Vista Home Basic edition or Windows XP Home Edition.
+All AO751h units were powered by an Intel Atom Z520 processor running at 1330 MHz (or 1240 MHz in first version).
+The US15W system controller incorporated a GMA500 video core.
+The AO751h had a dual power (AC/DC) option.
+The six cell battery provided a working time of about 8 hours.
+Besides the mentioned specifications of the AO751h it supported 10/100 Mbit/s Ethernet interface, 802.11g Wi-Fi card Atheros, Bluetooth 2.1, standard VGA-out jack, 3 USB 2.0 ports, a Memory Card reader 5:1 (xD-Picture Card, SD card), as well as Microphone In jack 3.5 mm (1/8" Mini), Headphone Out jack 3.5 mm (1/8" Mini).
+One of the cons was the relatively small TouchPad and mouse buttons.
 Large and comfortable keyboard is one of the distinguishing features of the device.

-There have been reports of some AO751h units randomly freezing, which has led to recalls in Denmark.
-Some users have reported that having their motherboards replaced by Acer solved the problem and Acer officially reporting that the fix is to install an updated BIOS.
+There were reports of some AO751h units randomly freezing, which led to recalls in Denmark.
+Some users reported that having their motherboards replaced by Acer solved the problem, and Acer officially reported that the fix is to install an updated BIOS.